Lou Zocchi: Military

-Career
+Games

-Lou Zocchi was one of the first editors for Avalon Hill's magazine, The General, and a regular contributor during its first 11 years of publication.
-He also playtested such early wargames as Bismarck, Afrika Korps, Jutland, Stalingrad, and a number of titles Avalon Hill did not publish.
-Zocchi was the first U.S. distributor to sell nothing but adventure games.
-As a board wargame designer, his credits include Luftwaffe, The Battle of Britain, Alien Space, and Flying Tigers, as well as the 3-, 5-, 14-, 24-, and 100-sided die.
-Zocchi contributed to the series of books by Guidon Games that began in 1971 with Chainmail.
-Zocchi produced the superhero RPG Superhero: 2044 in 1977.
+During his air force career, Zocchi became interested in wargaming, and in 1964, he became one of the first editors of Avalon Hill's house magazine, The General.
+He was also a regular contributor during its first 11 years of publication.
+He playtested such early Avalon Hill wargames as Bismarck, Afrika Korps, Jutland, Stalingrad, was well as a number of games by other publishers.

+Zocchi set up Zocchi Distribution, becoming the first American distributor to sell nothing but adventure games.

-Zocchi also designed and published the Star Fleet Battle Manual (1977) miniatures rules, which he licensed from Franz Joseph, and in 1979 Zocchi's friend Stephen Cole licensed the rights from Joseph to publish the Star Fleet Battles game.
+Zocchi also started to design games, including Luftwaffe, The Battle of Britain, Alien Space, Flying Tigers, Hardtack, and Battle Wagon Salvo.
+He also designed and published the Star Fleet Battle Manual (1977) miniatures rules, which he licensed from Franz Joseph.
+In 1979, Zocchi's friend Stephen Cole licensed the rights from Joseph to publish the Star Fleet Battles game.

+With the rise of fantasy role-playing games in the mid-1970s, Zocchi contributed to the series of books by Guidon Games that began in 1971 with Chainmail.
+Zocchi also produced the superhero RPG Superhero: 2044 in 1977.

 Zocchi also distributed the Wee Warriors line after 1977.
 Zocchi helped Judges Guild with their financial difficulties in the early 1980s by paying them $350 every time they gave him the rights to reprint their out-of-print supplements.

-Mike Hurdle of Holly Springs, Mississippi purchased Zocchi Distribution in February 1998.
+In February 1998, Mike Hurdle of Holly Springs, Mississippi purchased Zocchi Distribution.